sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ## Over-representation analysis

-"Threshold-based" methods require defintion of a statistical threshold to define list of genes to test (e.g. FDR < 0.01).
+"Threshold-based" methods require the application of a statistical threshold to define list of genes to test (e.g. FDR < 0.01).
 Then a *hypergeometric* test or *Fisher's Exact* test generally used.
-They are typically used in situations where plenty of DE genes have been identified, and people often use quite relaxed criteria for identifying DE genes (e.g. raw rather than adjusted p-values or FDR value)
+These are typically used in situations where plenty of DE genes have been identified, and people often use quite relaxed criteria for identifying DE genes (e.g. raw rather than adjusted p-values or FDR value)

 The question we are asking here is;

-> ***"Are the number of DE genes associated with Theme X significantly greater than what we might expect by chance alone?"***
+> "Are the number of DE genes associated with Theme X significantly greater than what we might expect by chance alone?"

+or

+> "If I picked a set of genes *at random* that is the same as the number of DE genes, how many genes from Theme X would I expect to find"?

 We can answer this question by knowing